seattlerb/ruby_to_c/README.txt

 (The MIT License)

-Copyright (c) Ryan Davis, Eric Hodel, Seattle.rb
+Copyright (c) Ryan Davis, Eric Hodel, seattle.rb

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the